Skip to content

 How can I donate?

-The project is now largely funded thanks to a generous legacy, the kind support of the Wolfson Foundation, Historic England, Lancashire Environmental Fund, Burnley Council via their UK Shared Prosperity Fund and many local donors, groups and organisations.
+The project is funded thanks to a generous legacy, the kind support of the Wolfson Foundation, Historic England, Lancashire Environmental Fund, Burnley Council via their UK Shared Prosperity Fund and many local donors, groups and organisations.
 Donations to support the upkeep of the Great Barn and other public facilities at Gawthorpe Hall are still welcome, and if you would like to donate, please click the button below.

 Great Barn project timeline